mslovett21/crisis-computing/index.md

 <span style="color:orange"> ***SupCon Overview*** </span>

-For our images, we use contrastive learning paradigm that is well-suited for embedding nuance concepts.
+For our images, we use a contrastive learning paradigm that is well-suited for embedding nuanced concepts.
-We aim to learn good representations of the 2 classes so that the downstream classification task becomes easy.
-Contrastive learning in a nutshell tries to pull clusters of points belonging to the same class close together in the embedding space, while simultaneously pushing apart the clusters of samples from different classes.
+We aim to learn useful representations of the two classes so that the downstream classification task becomes easy.
+Contrastive learning, in a nutshell, tries to pull clusters of points belonging to the same class close together in the embedding space, while simultaneously pushing apart the clusters of samples from different classes
 <br/>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/7771314/100697168-1651fb00-334a-11eb-9c42-db9e35777c37.png" width="900" height="400">
 </p>

-There are many unsupervised methods for this type of problems but we chose to use the Supervised Contrastive Learning algorithm where we leveraged the labelled information due to the nature of our classification task.
-Once the model is trained, we use it to the created embeddings for a downstream tasks, as well as, for a never-seen subset of the data and check the accuracy of the model through kNN.   <br/>
+There are many unsupervised methods for this type of problem but we chose to use the Supervised Contrastive Learning algorithm where we leveraged the labeled information due to the nature of our classification task.
+Once the model is trained, we use it to the created embeddings for downstream tasks, as well as, for a never-seen subset of the data, and check the accuracy of the model through kNN.   <br/>

 How SupCon works?
   1. Given an input batch of data, we first apply data augmentation twice to obtain two copies of the same batch.
 Both the copies are forward propagated through the encoder network to obtain a 2048-dimensional normalized embedding.
 The network learns about these transformations, what it means to come from the same image, how to spread data in embedding space, etc.